andreusjh99/andreusjh99.github.io/_posts/2023-10-28-review-killers-of-the-flower-moon.md

 categories: film review
 ---

----

-## Emotional, heart wrenching, and at times repulsive, as it should be

 <figure class="film">
   <img src="/assets/images/posts/films/killers-of-the-flower-moon.jpg" alt="Killers of the Flower Moon movie still">
   <figcaption><i class="fa-solid fa-film"></i> Killers of the Flower Moon, directed by Martin Scorsese</figcaption>